 The anime touches on elements from the Visual Novel, such as Archer's identity, Ilya's parentage, and Sakura's relationship with Rin, without actually providing its own explanations.
 In order to understand certain elements from the Visual Novel, in turn, you may have to reference a published extra called Fate/side material.

-Animation Bump: Considering Studio DEEN has a rather...spotty reputation, the sheer quality and fluidity of the animation in the "Unlimited Blade Works" movie is astounding, especially compared to the anime series.
+Animation Bump: The sheer quality and fluidity of the animation in the "Unlimited Blade Works" film is astounding, especially compared to the 2006 anime series.

 Bait-and-Switch Credits: Second anime opening, depicting Shirou and Archer facing off a la the "Unlimited Blade Works" scenario from the game.